gmitirol/empop-use/docs/using_empop.md

 An “Event” refers to the biological meaning of any difference but not the absolute number of differing nucleotides.
 As such, a tandem deletion (or insertion) in the AC-repeat region between 514 and 524 is regarded as one event, and therefore one difference between otherwise matching mitotypes.
 The same rationale applies to the 6 bp Chibcha deletion between 105 and 110 or 106 and 111, the 9 bp deletion between 8281 and 8290, as well as other (less abundant) block indels in the mitochondrial genome.
 Additional information is provided with regard to differences between query mitotype and neighbors.
 These are listed in the columns cost, count and mutations.

 Costs are determined by the change from the base profile symbol to the test profile symbol (approximately 1.0 for an average mutation).
-See Huber et al 2018 for further details.
+See [Huber et al. (2018)](https://pubmed.ncbi.nlm.nih.gov/30241075/) for further details.

 Count lists the number of mutational events between query and database mitotypes.
 Note that some combined mutations are single events, e.g. 523del 524del or 106-111del and treated as such in EMPOP.